 Students in grades 3–8 take the State English Language Arts (ELA) test each spring.
-For 2021, more information is included in the Student Participation Guide for Grades 3-8 New York State tests.
 Students who have been in the United States for less than one year are not required to take the NY State ELA test in their grade, but must start taking ELA tests after their first year.
 Some students with disabilities may take the NY State Alternate Assessments (NYSAA) in place of the State test, if it says so on their Individualized Education Plan (IEP).

 When is this test given?

 For school year 2021-22, English Language Arts exam dates are March 29-31.

 The ELA test is a two-day untimed test that contains several different kinds of questions.
 Students answer multiple-choice questions based on short passages they read, and write responses to open-ended questions based on stories, articles or poems they read.